pommodoro/starter-academic/content/authors/admin/_index.md

       year: 2014
 superuser: true
 ---
 H﻿i!
 I am Ricardo Pommer Muñoz, a PhD candidate in Economics at Columbia University, with an interest in applying modern behavioral economics in development contexts and in climate economics.
-My job market paper threads these three areas by studying the mechanisms by which information interventions affect demand for climate insurance and its welfare implications.
+My job market paper threads these three areas by studying the mechanisms by which information interventions affect demand for climate insurance and its welfare implications.s